Workiva/w_common/README.md

 includes the following:

   * A `Cache` implementation that maintains references to an object instance by an identifier.
-Specializations of this class allow invariants to be
+Specializations of this class allow invariant to be maintained.
+For instance, the `ReferenceCache` maintains a count of gets and releases.
+The item is removed from the cache when these counts are equal.
-  maintained:
-    * A `ReferenceCache` maintains a count for each access for a given identifier.
-    When the final reference is released, the item is removed from the cache.
   * A `Disposable` interface / mixin to assist with cleaning up streams and other data structures that won't necessarily be garbage collected without some manual intervention.